ContinuingEdCourses.Net Courses for Mental Health Professionals

 ContinuingEdCourses.Net dba SocialWorkCoursesOnline.com, provider #1107, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 ACE provider approval period: 3/9/2005-3/9/2027.

-ContinuingEdCourses.Net dba SocialWorkCoursesOnline.com has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP), ACEP #6323.
+ContinuingEdCourses.Net dba SocialWorkCoursesOnline.com has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6323.
 Programs that do not qualify for NBCC credit are clearly identified.
 ContinuingEdCourses.Net is solely responsible for all aspects of the programs.

 ContinuingEdCourses.Net dba SocialWorkCoursesOnline.com is recognized by the New York State Education Department's State Board for Social Work (NYSED-SW) as an approved provider of continuing education for licensed social workers #SW-0561.